helidon-io/helidon/tests/integration/data-jdbc/README.md

 values with production credentials, and do not commit private credentials to the repository.

-The H2 test
-`h2/src/test/java/io/helidon/data/jdbc/JdbcPersistenceUnitFactoryTest.java`
-contains the fixed username `owner` and the fixed password `correct-password`.
-It uses them only to create an authenticated database in memory.
-The same test uses `private-username-canary` and `private-password-canary` as deliberately invalid credentials and verifies that errors do not reveal them.
-These values do not provide access to an external database.
-If local policy requires a stronger H2 test password, update the value passed to `owner.setPassword` in that test.
-Keep the canary values distinct from the valid H2 credentials.

 ## Directory layout

 The main reactor is `tests/integration/data-jdbc/pom.xml`.